saverymax/selective_indexing/README.md

     predetermined thresholds for citations from journals in the science or jurisprudence category.
 Originally, this was intended to improve performance; however, it was shown to be difficult to apply a threshold chosen on the validation set to the test set.

 **--journal-drop**
     Optional.
 By default the system makes predictions for a small set of journals previously misindexed.
 Include this option to not include those predictions in the output.
 This has been shown to improve system precision.
-To make predictions all citations, including those from these journals, do not include this option.
     Important to note, this option has no effect when using --predict-all or --predict-medline.

 **--predict-medline**